Business is like the world itself: it never stops evolving, it’s super-competitive, and ruthless, to say the least.

 How to get the most out of your sales enablement sessions

 To ensure everyone gets the most out of the time, here are some tips you can implement to boost the effectiveness of your sales enablement session:

-Having decided on your goals and selected an appropriate time in the calendar, it’s time to put together your content.
+Having established your goals and selected an appropriate time in the calendar, it’s time to put together your content.

 Never make assumptions

-Never be led by the assumption your sales reps will do what you want them to do.
-If you don’t tell them they need to do something with a CTA, then the chances are, they won’t do what you need them to.
+If you don’t explicitly outline what they need to do with a CTA, then the chances are, that they won’t do it.

 Select an appropriate format

-While this method will be useful in instances where you’re revealing your insights from testing, and so forth, a workshop set-up would be considered a more suitable approach for kinaesthetic learners, who are more receptive to a more hands-on approach.
+While this method will be useful in instances where you’re revealing your insights from testing, and so forth, a workshop set-up would be a more suitable approach for kinaesthetic learners, who respond to a more practical approach.